© Tom Spencer

 “I wasn’t allowed my own door keys,” Trixie said.
 “I’d just have to wait outside.”

 “I feel such a fool.
-After it all came out at Christmas,” Mags said.
+After it all came out at Christmas,” continued Mags.
 “The weight loss, all the tears, all the being sick – I just never joined the dots.”

 Too busy stuffing her face probably, but I didn’t say this.
 I wanted to ask Mags about the kids and how they felt about mummy using a website to meet men and their dicks.
 I thought about her taking the men upstairs past her kids’ bedrooms, and then I thought about how my own sadness made me a bit nasty.
 Like I wanted to bring other people down, wound them somehow.
 All the while acting so pleasant.